 In 2009, Adrian Sieber was an artist in residence at the Cité des Arts in Paris, France, as part of a scholarship awarded to him by the Free State of Bavaria.

-Since 2010 he began focusing on stage and film music, working for several theatres and film production studios in Germany.
+Since 2010, he has been lecturing music theory at the University of Bamberg, Germany.
+Also, from 2010 on, Adrian began focusing on stage and film music, working for several theatres and film productions in Germany.
 So far he composed and produced music for five feature-length films, ten short films and numerous commercials.
 He has been nominated three times for the prestigious Jerry Goldsmith Award in Film Music.
-For the past four years he also worked as music director at the Theatre in Augsburg, Germany, and is part of the music and performance project “Elektra Volksbad“, for which he was awarded with the Fellowship Award in Music by the city of Munich.